ahmdrz/goinsta/README.md

 * **Simple**.
 Goinsta is made by lazy programmers!
 * **Backup methods**.
 You can use `Export` and `Import` functions.
 * **Security**.
 Your password is only required to login.
 After login your password is deleted.
-* **No External Dependencies**.
-GoInsta will not use any Go packages outside of the standard library.

 ### Package installation